Now tracking all 5 NYC boroughs

 The Workflow

-How professionals use permit data
+How insurance agents use permit data

 01